 Click save, and there you have it… your Google Shopping campaign is submitted.

 To summarise, Google Shopping is a great way to advertise your products and drive traffic to your website.
 It can increase your sales and give you a high return on ad spend.
-To talk about optimising your Google Shopping campaigns, why not book a call with one our Google Shopping Specialists today.
+To talk about optimising your Google Shopping campaigns, why not book a demo with one our Google Shopping specialists today.

 Charley is a Google Shopping specialist within the marketing team.
 She creates content to simplify the Google Shopping experience and to help ecommerce retailers discover if Google Shopping is the right channel for them.